creamakerspace/website/content/equipment/prusa-mini.md

 Typical uses: mechanical components, holders and cases, watertight prints (e.g. pots)

 **ASA**: Has higher temperature and UV resistance.
 High impact and wear resistance.
 Difficult to print (prone to warping if not printed in enclosure).
 Satin sheets require no preparation.
 For smooth/textured sheets, apply a thin layer of glue stick.
 Post-process with sanding or cutting.
-Easy to glue together as it's soluable in acetone.
+Easy to glue together as it's soluble in acetone.

 Typical uses: covers, protective cases, prototypes, replacement parts, toys & figures